 If you have a contractor-style table saw or portable table saw, take a look at the under portion of the table to see where the blade is located.
 Most of these models are designed with open-ended containers which house the blade.
 This lets you better see what’s going on under the table, but it’s also a huge contributor to ineffective dust management.

-There are several ways you can close the back, but they all require that you custom-make your own panels.
+There are several ways you can close the back, but they all require that you custom-make your panels.
 If the housing is made of metal, we recommend using an MDF panel cut to the size of the open area and attached using magnets.
 This will allow you easy access to gauge what’s happening with the blade if speed and cutting power are reduced (most likely due to sawdust).

 Another way is by using the same MDF panel and drilling through the housing.
 After you’ve drilled a hole through the housing, lock the panel in place using screws or wing nuts.
 We recommend using wing nuts since they’re easier to remove than tightly wound screws.

 Older and/or contractor-style table saws are notorious for having poor dust-management systems.
-Common problems that affect how well your shop vac can suction away sawdust from your table saw include gaps in and around the dust-collection port and an open-ended house which contains the blade, drive belt, and motor.
+Common problems that affect how well your shop vac can suction away sawdust from your table saw include gaps in and around the dust-collection port and an open-ended house that contains the blade, drive belt, and motor.
 Or, if you’re rocking an ancient table saw, there just might be a lack of a dust-collection port altogether.

 Depending on your model and what factors contribute to poor dust collection, you’ll need to implement the right methods and attach the correct accessories.
 In our opinion, an overall solution to many people’s table saw problems is an overarm collector and hood.
-Since most of the dust that their shop vacs don’t pick up is airborne, you’ll want a system which catches dust coming directly from the blade.
+Since most of the dust that their shop vacs don’t pick up is airborne, you’ll want a system that catches dust coming directly from the blade.

 Just make sure that, if you’re opting for a pre-made model, you get a system that fits perfectly on your table saw.
 If one isn’t available, then you either need to build your own or get one professionally made.